Music

 Credits 2

-A study of software (plug-in) and re-wired virtual instruments in Pro Tools sessions, and Garageband including Reason and Live.
+This course is a study of software (plug-in) and re-wired virtual instruments in Pro Tools sessions, and GarageBand including Reason and Live.

 MU 499: Recital